kgizdov/send_email.sh/README.md

 The last one is especially useful as some CI environments only allow masked variables if they are `base64` encoded strings.
 This way, you can easily hide your email credentials from logs.

-You can also mix and match and include things like your commit message or attachments or both
+You can go wild and even include things like your commit message or attachments or both:
 ```bash
 $ env SNDEM_EMAIL_SERVER='smtp://smtp.gmail.com:587' SNDEM_EMAIL_AUTH='dXNlcm5hbWU6cGFzc3dvcmQK' \
       SNDEM_FROM_EMAIL='my@email.com' \